housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 Although page load times can be reduced with Server Push, it can actually harm performance if not used correctly.
 There are a number of reasons why this can happen:

 * **Pushing unused assets:** The server has no idea which resources are being used by the client, and pushing assets that aren't used can waste user bandwidth.
-* **Pushing too many assets:** Pushing too many assets can cause performance hits, and
+* **Pushing too many assets:** Pushing too many assets can cause performance hits.
+There's no specific number of files you should be pushing and it can vary depending on how many resources the browser is trying to load.
+Using Server Push can overwrite the browser's prioritization logic and you should try pushing assets with the correct order of loading.
 * **Pushing assets already cached by the browser:** Ideally, we would want the browser to reject pushed resources if it already has it stored in one of it's caches.
 Although the client can use [settings](https://tools.ietf.org/html/rfc7540#section-8.2.2) to make this possible, each browser behaves differently and this can get a little tricky.
 Jake Archibald covers this in a little more detail in his excellent [write-up](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/#the-browser-can-abort-pushed-items-if-it-already-has-them) about the nuances of HTTP/2 Push between different browsers.

 <aside>
-  <p>For some more information about the subject, you can refer to Jeremy Wagner's <a href="https://www.smashingmagazine.com/2017/04/guide-http2-server-push/">guide</a> to HTTP/2 Server Push.</p>
+  <p>For some more information on Server Push, you can refer to Jeremy Wagner's <a href="https://www.smashingmagazine.com/2017/04/guide-http2-server-push/">guide.</a></p>
 </aside>

 # Service Workers

 Now let's shift gears a bit and talk about the _pre-cache_ concept in PRPL.
 I've briefly addressed service workers in my previous [post]({{ site.url }}/progressive-angular-applications) about building progressive Angular applications, but we'll dive a little deeper here.

 A service worker is a script that runs in the background of your browser when you view a webpage.
 We can either create the service worker file and write the logic ourselves, or we can use libraries that can make this process easier.
-Built the Google Chrome team, [Workbox](https://developers.google.com/web/tools/workbox/) provides a suite of libraries and tools that we can use.
-One of the tools it provides is a CLI, which can be installed globally:
+One example is [Workbox](https://developers.google.com/web/tools/workbox/), which provides a suite of libraries and tools that we can use.
+One of the tools that it provides is a CLI which we can install globally:

 {% highlight bash %}
 npm install workbox-cli --global